Oxygen (O2) constitutes 21% (by volume) and over 46% (by weight) of the earth’s crust and is the most plentiful element.

 While each of these principles have their strengths and weaknesses, the Analox engineering and development team primarily utilizes three mainstay oxygen sensing technologies that include ELECTROCHEMICAL, PARAMAGNETISM, and ZIRCONIA.
 Because each technology has different strengths and properties, different monitors featuring the different technologies are used in different applications.
 Analox currently supplies oxygen sensors, oxygen depletion and enrichment monitors and alarms for industries that include food and beverage, hospitality, medicine, research laboratories, agricultural settings, aerospace and space exploration, submarines, military vessels, along with commercial and recreational diving.

-Most oxygen sensors are designed to measure between zero and 25 percent oxygen by volume or in breathable air.
+Most oxygen sensors, detectors & monitors are designed to measure between zero and 25 percent oxygen by volume or in breathable air.

 The majority of oxygen sensing is done using a simple chemical reaction.
 The most common process is through an ELECTROCHEMICAL reaction.
 Oxygen sensors using this process are used primarily to measure O2 levels in ambient air and to measure ultra low trace levels as contaminants in pure gases.
 The sensor measures the chemical reaction that is created by the electrical output that is proportional to the changes in oxygen level.
 As this happens, some electrochemical sensors produce their own analog current, meaning they can be self-powered.